top of page

 Atlas

-A simple grid structure contains, directs and defines successive washes of diluted paint.
-The painting process draws on gravity to make vertical, linear traces of running paint.
+A simple grid structure functions as a scaffold that contains, directs and defines successive washes of diluted paint.
+The painting process draws on gravity to make vertical linear traces of the running paint.
 Each painting is a concentrate of one colour.
+A sequence of variables and permutations are set in motion.
+Irregularities of hand, line and mark, variations in colour, pattern and rhythm determine the perceptual shifts in the pictorial space.
+As these variables unfold they become the elements that activate and identify each painting.

 Länk

-Mosaic murals for Stockholm Odenplan Station, Stockholm City Line.
+Two mosaic murals for Odenplan Station, Stockholm City Line commuter rail network.

-I have a vivid childhood memory of colouring strips of paper with wax crayons to make decorative paper chains.
-When hanging they activated and dramatically changed the space.
+Colouring strips of paper with wax crayons to make paper chains, and the way the hanging of these decorative chains activated and dramatically changed the space is a vivid childhood memory.
 A combination of this memory with questions about the function of ornament was the starting point for this commission.

-In moving through public space, with its rush and push and moments of solitude and detachment, the physical impact of scale and colour shapes our behaviour and response.
-The large mosaics function as a visual symbol and physical marker that facilitate recognition and orientation in the underground passages.
+Moving through the station, with its busy hustle and bustle and moments of calm solitude and detachment, the physical impression of scale and colour shapes our behaviour and response.
+The large mosaics function as a visual symbol and physical marker to facilitate recognition and navigation in the underground passages.
 Movement through the space activates changing perspectives of the detailed mosaic surfaces.

 Chains and Garlands